 Equinix puts US$77m into expanding data centres in Hong Kong

-Equinix has invested US$77 million into expanding two of its International Business Exchange (IBX) data centres in Hong Kong.
-This will ensure the interconnection and data centre company has distributed facilities across many areas of Hong Kong as demand for reliable data centres and robust network infrastructure increases.
+Equinix has invested US$77 million into expanding two of its International Business Exchange (IBX) data centers in Hong Kong.
+This will ensure the interconnection and data center company has distributed facilities across many areas of Hong Kong as demand for reliable data centers and robust network infrastructure increases.